gcf3711/sGuardPlus_Datasets/README.md

-# Smart-Contract-Dataset
-Smart contract vulnerability cases.
+# Smart Contract Datasets of sGuard+